gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

     Return a random image from the list of images: image_list.

-| The code below shows a random image from a list eveery 500ms.
+| The code below shows a random image from a list every 500ms.

 .. code-block:: python